 One reason dog owners will consider having a dog a difficult task is the canine’s need for exercise.
-This commitment is especially demanding if the dog is a high-energy sporting breed, like the Golden Retriever.
+This commitment is especially demanding if the breed happens to be a high-energy sporting breed, like the Golden Retriever.

 There are several reasons why your Golden Retriever (or any other dog) needs exercise.
 Here are the two you should always remember:

 Lifestyle-related health problems in dogs have been prevalent for quite some time.
-A study in 2006 among 1-year old dogs attended to by US veterinarians established the prevalence of obesity among a variety of dog breeds.
+According to a study in 2006, among 1-year old dogs in America that visited a vet, the prevalence of obesity was seen among a variety of dog breeds.

-34% of the 21,754 dogs were considered obese.
-The Golden retriever, along with Shetland Sheepdogs and Dachshunds, was among those at high risk of obesity.
+In fact, 34% of the 21,754 dogs were considered obese.
+The Golden retriever, along with the Shetland Sheepdogs and Dachshunds, was among those at high risk of obesity.